I received an absence notification, but believe that my student was tardy to class.

 Check your student’s Home Access Center (HAC) to see which period they were marked absent.

-Email the teacher of the specific period and CC your student’s House Secretary, asking them to verify and correct the record.
+Email the teacher of the specific period and CC the Attendance Office, asking them to verify and correct the record.

-Only a teacher email sent directly to the House Secretary can update an absence to a tardy.
+Only a teacher email sent directly to the Attendance Office can update an absence to a tardy.